An introduction to RSpec: how to install RSpec, naming convention and basic files structure

 When I started programming, I’d copy other people’s tests because, well, I had to test, right?
 But after a while, my tests would uncover edge cases, potential bugs I’d overlooked.

-So, I feel a series of short know-hows, know-whats and, know-whys, could be of some use to newcomers; brief essays explaining one aspect of testing with RSpec.
+This post will kick off a series of RSpec fundamentals - short know-hows, know-whats and, know-whys - that could be of some use to newcomers.
+Brief essays explaining one aspect of testing with RSpec.

-If this sounds fun to you, let’s start with the basics.
+If this sounds fun to you, let’s begin our introduction to the fantastic world of RSpec.

 What is RSpec?